loning/the-phys/docs/psi-constants/part-02-collapse-si-equivalence/chapter-031-si-constants-collapse-weighted-pure-numbers.md

 ---
-title: "Chapter 031: SI Constants as Collapse-Weighted Pure Numbers"
+title: "Chapter 031: SI Constants as Binary-Weighted Pure Numbers"
 sidebar_label: "031.
 SI Constants as Pure Numbers"
 ---

-# Chapter 031: SI Constants as Collapse-Weighted Pure Numbers
+## 31.0 Binary Foundation of Pure Numbers

+**Binary First Principle**: In the binary universe with constraint "no consecutive 1s", all physical constants are fundamentally dimensionless numbers that encode specific binary information patterns.
+Dimensions are merely human labels for different binary information channels.

+**Definition 31.0** (Binary Pure Number): A pure number in the binary universe is:

+$$
+N_{binary} = \sum_{i} b_i F_i
+$$

+where $b_i \in \{0,1\}$ with no consecutive 1s, and $F_i$ are Fibonacci numbers emerging from the constraint.

+**Theorem 31.0** (Dimensional Illusion Principle): All dimensional structure arises from human labeling of binary information channels:

+$$
+\text{Dimension} = \text{Human label for binary channel type}
+$$

+*Proof*:
+In the binary universe, there are only bits and their patterns.
+The three orthogonal channels (L, T, M) identified in Chapter 026 are simply different types of binary correlations.
+When humans measure, they label these channels as "length", "time", and "mass", but fundamentally they are all binary information flows. ∎

 ## From ψ = ψ(ψ) to Dimensionless Essence

-Having shown that experimental constants emerge from collapse tensor contractions, we now prove that all SI constants can be expressed as pure numbers weighted by collapse structure.
-This chapter demonstrates that the apparent dimensional complexity of SI units masks an underlying dimensionless reality governed by φ-trace geometry.
+Having shown that experimental constants emerge from binary information patterns, we now prove that all SI constants can be expressed as pure numbers weighted by binary channel markers.
+This chapter demonstrates that the apparent dimensional complexity of SI units masks an underlying dimensionless reality governed by binary information structure.

-**Central Thesis**: Every SI constant is fundamentally a dimensionless number multiplied by appropriate powers of collapse scale factors, with the pure number component encoding specific Zeckendorf patterns from ψ = ψ(ψ).
+**Central Thesis**: Every SI constant is fundamentally a dimensionless number multiplied by appropriate powers of binary channel scale factors, with the pure number component encoding specific Zeckendorf patterns from the "no consecutive 1s" constraint.

 ## 31.1 The Pure Number Decomposition

-**Definition 31.1** (Pure Number Extraction): For any SI constant $C_{SI}$, the pure number component is:
+**Definition 31.1** (Binary Pure Number Extraction): For any SI constant $C_{SI}$, the pure number component is:

 $$
-N[C] = C_{SI} \cdot \prod_{i} \lambda_i^{-n_i}
+N[C] = C_{SI} \cdot \prod_{i \in \{L,T,M\}} \lambda_i^{-n_i}
 $$

-where $\lambda_i$ are unit scale factors and $n_i$ are dimensional exponents.
+where $\lambda_i$ are binary channel scale factors and $n_i$ are channel coupling exponents.

+**Binary Interpretation**: This extraction removes the human-assigned channel labels, revealing the underlying binary pattern that exists independent of measurement frame.

 **Theorem 31.1** (Fundamental Decomposition): Every SI constant uniquely decomposes as: